Quantum complexity in gravity, quantum field theory, and quantum information science: Dialogue

 \textit{Complexio:} Why should I expect the volume to be related to the boundary state's complexity?
 Does any evidence support the conjecture?

 \textit{Sofia:} Yes.
 The geometric quantities behave similarly to the complexity of a quantum state evolving under random dynamics.
-One important behavior is linear growth until late times, achievable by geometric quantities in a semiclassical gravitational setting.
+One important behavior is linear growth until late times.
+This is achieved by the proposed dual geometric quantities in a semiclassical gravitational setting.
 Another behavior is the switchback effect, in which a perturbation delays growth.

 More evidence emerges from a class of two-dimensional bulk models.
 There, a notion of wormhole length was formulated nonperturbatively.
-This length saturates at times exponentially long in the black hole's entropy~\cite{Iliesiu:2021ari}.
-This behavior mirrors the saturation of complexity, under random dynamics, at times exponentially long in the system size.
-Moreover, in~\cite{Rabinovici:2023yex,Balasubramanian:2024lqk}, the authors show that a state's spread complexity parallels a wormhole's volume, at least in a two-dimensional gravitational setting.
+This length saturates at times exponentially long in the black hole's entropy~\cite{Iliesiu:2021ari} (unlike the classical theory where the length grows forever).
+This late time behavior mirrors the expected saturation of complexity at times exponentially long in the system size \cite{Aaronson:2016vto}.
+Moreover, in~\cite{Berkooz:2018qkz,Lin:2022rbf,Rabinovici:2023yex,Balasubramanian:2024lqk}, the authors show that a state's spread complexity precisely matches the dual wormhole's classical volume at early times while also saturating at late times, at least in a two-dimensional gravitational setting.
+What is more, in general dimensions and for any theory of gravity, the saturation of the wormhole's size at exponential values must be enforced by the finiteness of the black hole's entropy, as explained in \cite{Balasubramanian:2022gmo,Balasubramanian:2022lnw}.

 \textit{Complexio:} Are you sure that we are invoking the correct type of complexity?
 How do you know if we should use Nielsen, Krylov, or another complexity?